 The Technique

-- Start by sitting in a comfortable position in a quiet area
+- Start by sitting in a comfortable position in a quiet area.

-- Take a broad amount of hair beginning at the base of the skull (or anywhere else that works for you),
+- Take a broad amount of hair beginning at the base of the skull (or anywhere else that works for you).

-- Breath deeply, rhythmically
+- Breathe deeply, rhythmically.

-- Continue to the next section, pulling row by row
+- Continue to the next section, pulling row by row.

 Thanks for reading!